jieunkang-101/haiku-checker/README.md

 ## Description

-_This is a program that will accept user input(Haiku) and calculates if their are the correct number of lines and correct syllable count per line._
+_This is a program that will accept user input(Haiku) and calculates if their are the correct number of lines and correct syllable count per line.
+DISCLAIMER: most of the code on haiku.js was found online and used for practice writing tests.
+All other content is original._

 ## Setup/Installation Requirements